RakshithaMR2002/Arduino-Mega-Console-Application/README.md

-# Arduino-Mega-Console-Application

-Here is the full README content directly in the chat, formatted using Markdown:

----

 # Arduino Mega Console Application

 This repository contains the code and documentation for a multi-functional console application built on the **Arduino Mega 2560**.
 This project integrates various hardware components and software modules to provide a versatile embedded system capable of performing several everyday tasks.